Babacar Camara

 Babacar Camara (born October 15, 1981) is a Senegalese professional basketball player for Titánicos de León in Mexico.

 Career overview

-Babacar Camara grew up in Dakar, Senegal.
-After graduating from Yalla En High School in 1999, he went to Cheikh Anta Diop University for a short while before transferring to Cal.St.-Fullerton University where he played for the varsity basketball team for four years.
+Camara grew up in Dakar, Senegal.
+After graduating from Yalla En High School in 1999, he went to Cheikh Anta Diop University for a short while before transferring to Cal State Fullerton, where he played college basketball for four years.

 After graduating from there he played professional basketball with noteworthy performances especially for the Chinese team Jilin Northeast Tigers.
 He also played with Los Angeles D-Fenders and for many international teams.